Statutes of the European Association of Thermology

 - any legal person who has, as an association, the aim of promoting the area of thermology and whose headquarters are outside the European Union.

-- any natural or legal person who has deemed to be suitable by the Board of the Association, even if they do not satisfy the criteria of sections 5.1 and 5.2.
+- any natural or legal person who is deemed to be suitable by the Board of the Association, even if they do not satisfy the criteria of sections 5.1 and 5.2.

 5.3 The Board of the Association decides on the admission of ordinary and extraordinary members.
 Admission may be refused without giving a reason.
 If an application for membership has been refused, the applicant may appeal to the General Assembly of the Association.